-Unless your property is in Band A (the lowest), in our opinion, yes, it’s worth it.
+Unless your property is in Band A (the lowest), in our opinion, yes, challenging your council tax band is worth it.
 In a tiny fraction of cases (30), the outcome was an increase in the band and your bill.
 However, 31% of those who challenge their band, saw it decrease and the remaining 68% had their band stay the same.

-If you’re not happy with the decision after challenging your Council Tax band, then you still have options which depend on where you live.
+If after challenging your council tax band, you’re still not happy, then you still have options which depend on where you live.

 In England, you’ll need to make a formal challenge to the Valuation Tribunal.
 If you’re in Wales you can send it to the Welsh Tribunal.
 For properties in Scotland, your appeal will need to be through the local Valuation Appeal Committee for your area.

 In Northern Ireland, you can appeal to the Commission of Valuation within 28 days of a decision using the CR20 form.
 If you’re still not satisfied, you can raise a complaint with the Northern Ireland Valuation Tribunal.

 Depending on your situation, even if challenging your council tax band proves impossible, you might be eligible for a Council Tax discount.